MundoAndino Home : Andes Argentina Guide at MundoAndino

 Gnocchi

-Gnocchi is the Italian name for a variety of dumpling.
-They may be made from potato, semolina, ordinary wheat flour, bread crumbs, or other ingredients.
-Outside Italy, the most popular form is based on potatoes.
+Gnocchi is the Italian name for a variety of thick, soft noodles or dumplings.
+They may be made from semolina, ordinary wheat flour, potato, bread crumbs, or similar ingredients.
+The smaller forms are called gnocchetti.

-Gnocchi are widely available dried, frozen, or fresh in vacuum sealed packages in supermarkets and Italian speciality stores.
-Classic accompaniments of gnocchi include tomato sauces, pesto, and melted butter with cheese.
+Gnocchi are eaten in Italy as entrees (primi piatti), alternatives to soups (minestre), or pasta.
+They are widely available dried, frozen, or fresh in vacuum sealed packages in supermarkets and Italian specialty stores.
+Classic accompaniments of gnocchi include tomato sauces, pesto, and melted butter (sometimes fried butter) with cheese.

 References